aim12340/jQuery-Before-Ready/README.md

 <b>Instructions</b>

-Load jquery-before-ready.js immediatley after jQuery, as as early as possible.
+Load jquery-before-ready.js immediatley after jQuery, or as as early as possible.

-Use .beforeReady() instead of .ready()
+Use .beforeReady() instead of .ready().
+You should still use .ready() as normal if early execution it's needed.

 <b>Example</b>